mgomes/dl/README.md

 # dl

 Downloads files utilizing concurrent connections.
-For ISPs, this can really increase download speeds.
+For some ISPs, this can really increase download speeds.

 Written as a proof of concept to compare against the Crystal version of the same utility: https://github.com/mgomes/grab